top of page

 3. Paul Meyer Park

-What makes Paul Meyer interesting is the convenience of being similar to Fantasy Park (in a relatively busy part of Las Vegas), yet just far enough away from the main bustle of tourist trap Sin City.
-The present-day Old Spanish Trail Country Club along Tropicana just a few blocks south of here sits right on top of the OST's original path.
-Paul Meyer Park offers up a publicly accessible option close to the original trail.
-The country club is a private community, so any placement of a new marker along the perimeter of the club could spew up some red tape.
-Let's avoid this.
-For Paul Meyer, the placement could be as simple as an intersection, or the large open shaded area in the southwest area of the park for a concrete slab.
+Additionally, Paul Meyer Park offers a publicly accessible option close to the original trail.
+The country club is a private community, so any placement of a new marker along the perimeter of the club could spew up some red tape, but not Paul Meyer Park.
+Let's avoid this, shall we?
+For Paul Meyer, the placement could be as simple as an intersection or the large open shaded area in the southwest area of the park for a concrete slab.

 Copy of Case File (2).png